mindkin/hourfleet/docs/carkit.md

 ### Carkit Basics
 The Hourfleet carkit is simple to install.
 It takes a constant +12v supply and has GPS and Cell network antennae which should be mounted on th dashboard.
 Unlike the image above, some versions of the car kit have a plastic case affixed to the outside of the aluminium case.
+This is an after-market modification, necessary as we have discovered that some cars have very low power proximity sensors inside the cabin.
+The customised car key must be outside the aluminium case in order to be detected by the car's proximity sensor.

 ### Carkit Placement